-- A. The provisions of this chapter shall apply to clearing and grading work performed on any private lot, parcel, or tract within the corporate limits of the Town of Woodway. - B. Except for work exempted under Section 16.08.080, no person, corporation or other entity shall engage in any clearing and grading work, as defined in this chapter, without first obtaining a permit approved by the Town.
+- A. The provisions of this chapter shall apply to clearing and grading work performed on any private lot, parcel, or tract within the corporate limits of the Town of Woodway. - B. Except for work exempted under Section 16.08.080, no person, corporation or other entity shall engage in any clearing and grading work, as defined in this chapter and required under Section 16.08.070, without first obtaining a permit approved by the Town.